-Amazon Web Services (AWS), Importing existing accounts into Organization
+Amazon Web Services (AWS), Importing Legacy Accounts into the Standard Organization

-For AWS accounts that were created prior to the adoption of AWS Organizations in mid 2022, these AWS accounts will be imported into the current organization structure.
+For AWS accounts that were created prior to the adoption of AWS Organizations in mid 2022 (also known as legacy accounts), these legacy accounts will be imported into the current organization structure.
 There are some changes in the organization structure that may affect resources in your account.
 This article provides an overview of the changes you can expect to see in your account.

 Logging Naming Conventions for S3 Buckets

 There are predefined S3 buckets for logging functionality.
+You may use these buckets for your own logging purposes such as logging for an application load balancer, VPC flow logs, or CloudFront and edge function logs.
 These logging buckets have the following names based on the region where they are located: